athdeleonardis/c_neural_network/README.md

 # Build

-Run make.
+In the project's root directory, run 'make'.

-The object files will output into the folder 'obj/', and the compiled test programs in 'build/test/'.
+The object files will output into the folder 'obj/'. \
+Tests will output into the folder 'build/test/'. \
+Apps will output into the folder 'build/app/'. \

 # License